babu-rajendran/linux/README-Assignment3.md

 <img width="643" alt="Screen Shot 2020-12-14 at 6 17 04 AM" src="https://user-images.githubusercontent.com/6368257/102055769-5f598300-3e11-11eb-96f5-f98fe4605e68.png">

+To build the inner VM, I installed the quemu and kvm packages and dependencies and downloaded the Ubuntu ISO image and tried to launch the ISO from an inner VM.
+But I got stuck in this black screen and I could not recover from it.
+I wonder if it's the linux's version of the blue screen of death.

 <img width="930" alt="Screen Shot 2020-12-14 at 10 22 42 AM" src="https://user-images.githubusercontent.com/6368257/102055780-641e3700-3e11-11eb-8f94-5031096770ce.png">